aws-samples/aws-lambda-extensions/README.md

 * [Demo: Logs to Amazon S3 extension: container image ](s3-logs-extension-demo-container-image/): Demo logs extension to receive logs directly from Lambda and send them to S3.
 This example packages the extension and function as separate container images.
 The demo is deployed using AWS SAM.

-* [Demo: Logs to Kinesis firehose Logs API extension](kinesisfirehose-logs-extension-demo/): How to get a basic logs API extension for AWS Kinesis Firehose written in Go.
-The extension explains the overall approach to streamline and and centralize log collection using Kinesis firehose.
+* [Demo: Logs to Kinesis firehose Logs API extension](kinesisfirehose-logs-extension-demo/): How to get a basic logs API extension for Amazon Kinesis Data Firehose written in Go.
+The extension explains the overall approach to streamline and centralize log collection using Amazon Kinesis Data firehose.
 The extension runs a local HTTP listener and subscribes to a stream of function and platform logs using the Logs API.
-It buffers them and sends them to Kinesis firehose periodically.
+It buffers them and sends them to Amazon Kinesis Data firehose periodically, which streams logs to Amazon S3.
 The demo gets deployed using AWS SAM.

 ### Other extension examples